lily-mara/lily-mara.github.io/content/posts/2024-08-re-indieweb/index.md

 > I think when I decided that I wanted to get ”involved” in the IndieWeb community, I did assume that I was doing it just by nature of having a personal website.
 Most of the microformat/WebMention stuff seems like a way to get access to the dopamine hits of vitality/appreciation that you’re likely to miss out on by virtue of de-platforming yourself.
 I never really put much effort into those types of things.
 If we want to remove ourselves from the “addiction web,” as I think we should, we should not strive to re-implement their patterns.
 I only very briefly had comments on my website, I feel like I get better responses via email (though I don’t receive many).
 To the extent to which that kind of thing is “actually” what IndieWeb is about, I suppose I don’t actually align with the movement.

-I'm not sure how much more on this I have to say.
+I do think we should strive to create things that are wholly separate from the "addition web," not just in control but form.
+We have been wired to fill time, can we fill the time with genuine connections and human thought rather than the algorithms of big tech?
+I agree with Jenny Odell, most people would not be satiated by just turning off the attention/addiction machine forever, we need to give them somewhere else to put it, somewhere better.

+> What is needed, then, is not a “once-and-for-all” type of quitting but ongoing training: the ability not just to withdraw attention, but to invest it somewhere else, to enlarge and proliferate it, to improve its acuity.
+>
+> [How to Do Nothing], Jenny Odell

 The point that I made in my previous post "the IndieWeb community should be focused on better on-ramps for non-technical people" stands, albiet perhaps "the IndieWeb community should" now becomes "some community should."
-If there is a movement to get people involved in self-publishing on the internet that doesn't prioritize computer-readible, corporate-social-media-syndication-based publishing over human intrigue and the sharing between real people, I want to know about it.
+If there is a movement to get people (especially non-technical people!) involved in self-publishing on the internet that doesn't prioritize computer-readible, corporate-social-media-syndication-based publishing over human intrigue and the sharing between real people, I want to know about it.
 That's the kind of movement that I think has the power to get us moving away from some of the mess that we're in, and that's the kind of movement that I want to be involved in.

 [Technoelitism and the IndieWeb Movement]: /posts/2024-technoelitism/
 [IndieWeb's 3 Body Problem]: https://so1o.xyz/blog/3-body-problem